(1) Ellensburg Campus:

 When alcohol is being served at a social event, the sponsoring group will provide nonalcoholic beverages and food.

-(2) Centers - Faculty and staff located at a CWU center will need to coordinate any request for use of facilities and abide by any requirement at the center for the serving of alcohol.
+(2) University Centers - Faculty and staff located at a CWU University Center must coordinate any request for use of facilities and abide by any requirement of the community college where the University Center is located.